go94022/uploadr.py/README.rst

 many GUI applications out there, it lends itself to automation; and because it's free and open source, you can just change it if you don't like it.

+Modified 4/2013 to make Win32 only (watch for filesystem changes in target folder)!
+Now support local file deletion on successful upload, logging by file hash, some other minor changes.

 Authentication
 --------------